-When Santa Clara County became the first jurisdiction in the nation to issue a COVID-19 shelter-in-place order in March 2020, SJPL staff worked quickly to convert all of their 2020 Summer Camps to a virtual setting, allowing students to continue to take advantage of high-quality learning from a distance.
+When Santa Clara County became the first jurisdiction in the nation to issue a COVID-19 shelter-in-place order in March 2020, SJPL staff worked quickly to convert all of their 2020 coding camps to a virtual setting, allowing students to continue to take advantage of high-quality learning from a distance.
 Browser-based software was purchased to allow students to log in from any device, and SJPL staff provided technology training to certificated K-12 teachers as well as on-call tech support during camp activities.

-Campers worked in groups of ten (10) via Zoom to collaborate on coding and STEM projects, engage with educational guest speakers, and share their work with friends and family in an online space.
-SJPL also successfully piloted a socially distanced camp activity kit pick-up event, providing bags with all the needed STEM activity supplies and ensuring that every camper was able to fully participate in the activities, regardless of their family’s economic status.
+Campers worked in groups via Zoom to collaborate on coding and STEM projects, engage with educational guest speakers, and share their work with friends and family in an online space.
+SJPL also successfully piloted a socially distanced camp activity kit pick-up event, ensuring that every camper was able to fully participate in the activities, regardless of their family’s economic status.

 Summer 2020 also featured the first full camp for younger coders ages 5-7, in addition to a wider range of teen-focused activities to encourage greater participation among late middle/early high school students.
-Overall, Summer 2020 Coding5K camps served a total of 124 campers, with half (4) of the camps for girls-only with the other half co-ed.
+Overall, Summer 2020 Coding5K camps served a total of 124 campers, with half of the camps for girls.